TheLocust3/hierarchy/README.md

 - UI revamp
 - Refactor EditableNode (it's becoming a monolith)
 - General refactor
-  - Send down flat list of nodes (array of ids of children)
-    - Client puts it into a queryable graph format
   - Ability to add rules to graphs (has one of type, has many of type)
     - Change state of card when added to tree
   - Define new types that can be added to cards (show up under labels and status)